laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-26-Architecting-Modern-Mobile-Applications.md

 - **RxJava** is a **JVM** implementation of **Reactive Extensions**, developed by NetFlix, and is very popular among Java developers.

 - **RxJava** is the new hotness amongst Android developers these days.
 I know it can be difficult to approach initially when you come from an imperative world.
-But believe me once you get in depth you gonna love the way that **RxJava** can remove the need for having nested callbacks, it's so awesome!
+But believe me once you get your hands dirty you gonna love the way that **RxJava** can remove the need for having nested callbacks, it's so awesome!

 ## Dependency Injection approach: [Dagger 2](http://google.github.io/dagger/)